0xbluemoon/Chrove_protocol/README.md

 * Server decrypt request by it's private key, verify signature by client's public key, accept request, query purchase record with hash of key, return service informaton.

 # Why Chrove
 Client's information are often leaked because of careless engineer and other reason.
 We believe real name and bill adderss is not necessary in some cases.
-So Chrove is invented to support anonymously ordering and automatically delivery service.

 The first application is Chrove proxy.
 It is the first proxy you can anonymously order.
-Your proxy know nothing about you.
+Your proxy know nothing about you but still serve you.
 Anonymous protect you and the vendor.
 Anonymous is very important for people and vendor in Iran, Russia, and China.

 ## protect proxy vender
 Vendors put their URL into smart contract.
 Nobody else can remove it.